 In a country where everyone seems to be busy, it makes sense that there are vending machines dedicated to basic groceries.
 Especially ones that will keep you healthy.

 If you need the satisfying crunch of an apple, look for the fruit vending machine at your local train station.
-There is a banana version of the machine too if that is more to your preference.
+There is a banana version of the machine too, if that is more to your preference.

 On your way to a date and didn’t have time to change or just spilled some ramen all down your front?
 Never fear - the t-shirt vending machine is here.

 Selling basic t-shirts in a huge range of colors, you can pick up a basic t-shirt for just a few dollars.
+Living in Japan is literally like living in the future.

 8. Don’t bother with a cafe, this latte art vending machine has you covered